bgoonz/gists-revamp/by-extension/markdown/PostgreSQL.md

 ### Installing PostgreSQL Client Tools on Ubuntu

 Now, to install the PostgreSQL Client tools for Ubuntu.
 You need to do this so that the Node.js (and later Python) programs running on your Ubuntu installation can access the PostgreSQL server running on your Windows installation.
 You need to tell `apt`, the package manager, that you want it to go find the PostgreSQL 12 client tools from PostgreSQL itself rather than the common package repositories.
 You do that by issuing the following two commands.
 Copy and paste them one at a time into your shell.
-(If your Ubuntu shell isn’t running, start one.)
+(If your Ubuntu shell isn't running, start one.)

 **Pro-tip**: Copy those commands because you’re not going to type them, right?
 After you copy one of them, you can just right-click on the Ubuntu shell.
 That should paste them in there for you.